Perth WA · 50+ lenders compared

 Variable Rate Loan

 Australia’s most widely held home loan.
 Your rate moves with the market — rising and falling as the Reserve Bank adjusts the cash rate.
 Variable loans typically offer the most flexibility: extra repayments, redraw facilities, and offset accounts are all commonly available.
-If you can absorb some rate movement and value long-term flexibility, variable is often the most cost-effective choice over time.

 Ask us about variable loans